tygard/tank_game_ui/README.md

 ## Developing

 If you're using vscode open the devcontainer.
 Then run `cd frontend && npm run develop` and `cd backend && npm run develop` to start the development servers.
+You may need to run `npm install` in one or both of those folders.
 Then navigate to http://localhost:3000/.

 ## Building and running